Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other monthly debts are paid.

-Most conventional mortgage loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Most conventional mortgages require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (this includes principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing (this includes mortgage principal and interest, PMI, hazard insurance, property taxes, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, please use this Loan Pre-Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be thrilled to go over pre-qualification to determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to determine how large a mortgage you can afford.